thestudentroom/react-data-browser/README.md

 This is called with an object.
 Read more about the properties of this object in the section "[Children Function](#children-function)".

+### initialSort

+> `Object<{ dir: string, sortField: string }>` optional

+sets an initial sort order.

 ### columns

-> `Array<>` | _required_
+> `Array<{ label: string, sortField: string, isLocked: boolean }>` | _required_

-Provide columns array that you wish to be visible in your component.
+Accepts an array of objects with any values you need + 3 values that are used by the component. label key will hold the label for the field, sortField will have to match data key name that you want to display from remote source. isLocked key will add isLocked props to the visibleColumns.

+### viewsAvailable

+> `Array<string>` | optional | defaults to ['LIST_VIEW', 'GRID_VIEW']

+you can provide available views to your component and you will be able to toggle them later.

 ### totalItems

 > number | optional

-requires total items length (number) for the checkboxes to work properly
+totalItems is required if you have a sorting functionality on your table.
+It will help for the selectAllCheckbox to determin weather all items are selected or not.

+### initialChecked

+> `Array<string>` | optional

+Takes in an array of ids if you need to set initial checked items.

 ### initialColumnFlex

-> `Array<>` | optional
+> `Array<>` | optional | defaults to ['0 0 25%', '1 1 35%', '0 0 20%', '0 0 20%']

-Takes in an array of flexbox flex parameters for your columns, for example '1 1 40%'
+columnFlex has a default layout, if you'd like to overwrite it you can provide initialColumnFlex with an array of flex values you required or an array of arrays with flex values.

 ### stateReducer